 FINCA Malawi is a regulated, deposit taking microfinance institution.
 In operation since 1994, FINCA serves nearly 64,000 clients at 24 branches and through a network of FINCA banking agents, working out of small shops in local communities, including the rural areas where most people live.
 Our products include group and individual loans, savings and insurance.
-Given the country's demographics, FINCA's strategy features a strong focus on non-traditional banking channels, such as rural bank agents, in order to reach the most people at the lowest cost.
+Given the country's strong rural character, FINCA's strategy features a strong focus on non-traditional banking channels, such as banking agents, in order to reach people who may be hours away from a bank branch.

 Reaching the Financially Excluded

 Quality of Life

 Very low educational levels also prevail among our borrowers in Malawi.
 Less than half of the breadwinners have higher than a primary education.
 This indicator is generally low throughout the sub-Saharan subsidiaries as well as Latin America.
-Having a poor education places hard constraints on the family's ability to earn a decent income and to work their way out of poverty over time.
+Low educational levels place severe constraints on parents' ability to earn a decent income while also limiting the educational prospects of their children.